English

 1969

 The Berlin TV Tower was officially inaugurated on 3rd October 1969, marking the 20th anniversary of the German Democratic Republic (East Germany).
-It was a celebrated affair, with the politician Walter Ulbricht, his wife Lotte, and a delegation of high-ranking companions in attendance.
-The guests of honor gave the starting signal for Germany’s second state channel, DFF 2, paving the way for an era of color television in the country.
+It was a celebrated affair, with politician Walter Ulbricht, his wife Lotte Ulbricht, and several other high-ranking officials in attendance.
+The guests of honor gave the starting signal for DFF 2, which was Germany’s second state channel, paving the way for the era of colour television in the country.

 Broadcasting from the Berlin TV Tower begins